Boston343/Secrets/README.md

 Authentication and Security Examples.
 This uses Passport, Mongoose, Express-Session, and EJS.

 Homepage is at `localhost:3000`.
-You can register and then login to view the secret!
+You can register and then login to view the secrets!
 Password is salted and hashed using passport and passport-local-mongoose, before being stored in MongoDB.
+If you log in with Google then your password is not stored as it uses 0Auth.
+Logged in users can create new secrets which will be displayed for all at `/secrets`.

 Sessions are created using express-session for login / logout usage.
 There are some alerts for various errors a user may encounter, such as an account already having been created, and for an incorrect password.

 ## Dependencies